Benefits of Primary Research, Advantages & Disadvantages

 With an understanding of the Benefits of Primary research, let’s also discuss a few disadvantages:

-1. Higher Cost: When we talk about the disadvantages of Primary research, the first is the higher cost of Dissertation and assignment.
-Primary research requires a high cost in comparison to secondary research as collecting new data and conducting surveys and interviews require a good amount of cost, whereas in secondary research there is no or very low cost required.
+1. Higher Cost: When we talk about the disadvantages of Primary research, the first is the higher cost of Primary research.
+Primary research requires a high cost in comparison to secondary research, as collecting new data and conducting surveys and interviews requires a significant amount of cost, whereas in secondary research, there is no or very little cost required.

-2. Time-Consuming: Other than higher cost, one other big disadvantage of primary research it is time-consuming, as generating new data and new information may take time in research, first collecting raw data then generating the required information, and then using it for the research purpose requires a lot of time.
-In the UK, students who pursuing graduation and doing part-time jobs in London, UK, have limited time for research and they will need a good time for perfect and accurate research of the topic.
+2. Time-Consuming: Other than higher cost, one other big disadvantage of primary research is that it is time-consuming, as generating new data and new information may take time in research, first collecting raw data, then generating the required information, and then using it for the research purpose requires a lot of time.
+In the UK, students who are pursuing graduation and doing part-time jobs in London, UK, have limited time for research, and they will need a good amount of time to conduct perfect and accurate research on the topic.

-3. Lack of experience: If the person who is researching lacks experience then it's going to create many issues in primary research and he or she may fail the dissertation.
-Primary research always requires someone who has good experience in using primary research because it requires very careful and systematic patterns to get the required result, if some inexperienced person uses primary research it will surely create many issues and cannot be considered as appropriate.
+3. Lack of experience: If the person who is researching lacks experience, then it's going to create many issues in primary research, and he or she may fail the dissertation.
+Primary research always requires someone who has good experience in using primary research because it requires very careful and systematic patterns to get the required result.
+If an inexperienced person uses primary research, it will surely create many issues and cannot be considered appropriate.

-Get Your Assignment on Time Using Primary Research
+Get Your Assignment on Time Using Primary Research.
+We Are Here to Guide You

 Advantages and Disadvantages of Primary and Secondary Research